 Welcome and introduction

-The Minamata Convention on Mercury is the youngest global environment treaty, that turned three years this year, and has now 124 parties.
-The Convention is quite a commitment for governments.
-The provisions of the Convention are concrete, cover the entire lifecycle of mercury and include specific timelines.
+The Minamata Convention is quite a commitment for governments.
+The Convention provisions are concrete, cover the entire lifecycle of mercury, and include specific timelines.
 They have been designed to create a real change on the ground.
-When implemented they will lead to measurable effects.
+When implemented, they will lead to measurable effects.
 For example, 2020 is the first substantial deadline to be met by Parties.
-This year the use of mercury in many products such as certain types of batteries, lamps, cosmetics, thermometers and pesticides, is to be phased-down.
+By this year, Parties shall take measures to not allow the manufacture, import or export of mercury-added products such as certain types of batteries, lamps, cosmetics, thermometers and pesticides.

-Mercury circulates globally in the atmosphere and is often deposited to land and water far from where it was emitted.
-It is a truly global problem that can’t be solved by countries acting alone and this recognition based on scientific evidence is the historical underpinning of the Minamata Convention.
-Mercury pollutant is not an isolated health, human well-being, economic and environmental problem, but it is interlinked with a range of other chemicals, with biodiversity, with climate change, with trade and so on.
+Mercury as a pollutant is not an isolated health, human well-being, economic and environmental problem.
+It is interlinked with a range of other chemicals, with biodiversity, climate change, trade and so on.

 Rosa Vivien RATNAWATI

-The Minamata convention entered into force three years ago, on 16 August 2017.
-We have today 124 and hope to see more countries joining.
-This is the best moment to reaffirming our commitment to protect human being and the environment from anthropogenic emissions and releases of mercury and mercury compounds.
-It will be an opportunity for Parties to reduce and where feasible, eliminate the use of mercury.
-Lastly, on behalf of the Indonesian government, Indonesia is ready to host the fourth COP of the Minamata Convention in 2021 to make mercury history, for the sustainability of life on Earth in the present and in the future.
+The Minamata Convention entered into force three years ago, on 16 August 2017.
+We have today 124 Parties and hope to see more countries joining.
+This is the best moment to reaffirm our commitment to protecting human beings and the environment from anthropogenic emissions and releases of mercury and mercury compounds.
+It will be an opportunity for Parties to reduce and, where feasible, eliminate the use of mercury.
+Lastly, on behalf of the Indonesian government, Indonesia is ready to host the fourth Conference of the Parties to the Minamata Convention in 2021, to make mercury history, for the sustainability of life on Earth in the present and the future.

 Panel discussion to mark the third anniversary of the Minamata Convention on Mercury